cozy-creator/aptos-staking/README.md

 ### Technical Aptos Details

-- Epochs are measured in seconds, rather than blocks produced.
+- On Aptos, epochs are measured in seconds, not blocks produced.

+### TO DO STILL

+- Add full spec file
+- Add 100% unit test coverage
+- consider scenarios where the StakePool is inactive / pending_active, so that it's not part of the current validator set.
+Make sure everything is consistent
+- write governance sample module